On the statistics of random-to-top shuffles: Combinatorics of Random-to-Top Shuffles

-To begin motivating our theory, we will first recall the definition of a random-to-top shuffle. \begin{definition} A random-to-top shuffle is performed by selecting a random card and moving it to the top of the deck.
+Here, multiplication is given as composition in the symmetric group $S_n$, where, for permutations $\pi$ and $\sigma$, we have $(\pi\cdot\sigma)(i)=\pi(\sigma(i))$.
+One can check that this definition of iterated shuffling is compatible with our above definition of a single shuffle.
+We remark that the induced probability measure on $S_n$ corresponding to $r$ iterated shuffles from a given measure $\mathbb{P}$ is calculated by performing an $r$-fold convolution of $\mathbb{P}$ with itself.
+This concept is explained in detail in Chapter $1$ of Diaconis and Fulman \cite{MathofShufflingCards}, but we will not need it to obtain our results.
+Indeed, for random-to-top shuffles, iterated shuffling admits a rich combinatorial description.
+We will show in this section that such a characterization is sufficient for our analysis.
+The first step is to recall the definition of random-to-top shuffling which is consistently used in the literature, and which we will follow. \begin{definition} A random-to-top shuffle is performed by selecting a random card and moving it to the top of the deck.
 In particular, we allow the top card to be selected, in which the ordering of the deck does not change.
-Iterated random-to-top shuffles start with the deck in order $\{1,2,\ldots,n\}$. \end{definition} For example, if the deck has $8$ cards and we start with the identity permutation $\pi=\{1,2,\ldots,8\}$ and perform a random-to-top shuffle with card $4$ selected, the resulting permutation is $\{4,1,2,3,5,$ $6,7\}$.
-If we again start with $\pi=\{1,2,\ldots,7\}$ and we perform $r=3$ iterated random-to-top shuffles, with cards $3,6,1$ selected, respectively, then the resulting permutation is $\{1,6,3,2,4,5,7\}$.
+Iterated random-to-top shuffles start with the deck in order $12\cdots n$. \end{definition} For example, if the deck has $n=8$ cards and we start with the identity permutation $\pi=12\cdots8$ and perform a random-to-top shuffle with card $4$ selected, the resulting permutation is $41235678$.
+If we again start with $\pi=12\cdots8$ and we perform $r=3$ iterated random-to-top shuffles, with cards $3,6,1$ selected in order, then the resulting permutation is $16324578$.